Forcing a unique minimum spanning tree and a unique shortest path: Abstract

 \section{Abstract}

 A \emph{forcing set} $S$ in a combinatorial problem is a set of elements such that there is a unique solution that contains all the elements in $S$.
 An \emph{anti-forcing set} is the symmetric concept: a set $S$ of elements is called an anti-forcing set if there is a unique solution disjoint from $S$.
-There are extensive studies on the computational complexity of finding a minimum forcing set in various combinatorial problems, and the known results indicate that many problems would be harder than their classical counterparts: finding a minimum forcing set for perfect matchings is \NP-hard [Adams et al., Discret.
+There are extensive studies on the computational complexity of finding a minimum forcing set in various combinatorial problems, and the known results indicate that many problems would be harder than their classical counterparts: the decision version of finding a minimum forcing set for perfect matchings is \NP-complete [Adams et al., Discret.
 Math.
-2004] and finding a minimum forcing set for satisfying assignments for 3CNF formulas is $\mathrm{\Sigma}_2^\cP$-hard [Hatami-Maserrat, DAM 2005].
+2004] and that of finding a minimum forcing set for satisfying assignments for 3CNF formulas is $\mathrm{\Sigma}_2^\cP$-complete [Hatami-Maserrat, DAM 2005].
 In this paper, we investigate the complexity of the problems of finding minimum forcing and anti-forcing sets for the shortest $s$-$t$ path problem and the minimum weight spanning tree problem.
-We show that, unlike the aforementioned results, these problems are tractable, with the exception of finding a minimum anti-forcing set for shortest $s$-$t$ paths, which is \NP-hard.
+We show that, unlike the aforementioned results, these problems are tractable, with the exception of the decision version of finding a minimum anti-forcing set for shortest $s$-$t$ paths, which is \NP-complete.
+To complement this intractability, we design FPT algorithms for finding a minimum anti-forcing set for shortest $s$-$t$ paths.